BaochengSu/bazel-bootstrap/site/docs/guide.md

 INFO: Build completed successfully, 1 total action
 ```

-We see a "null" build: in this case, there are no packages to re-load, since
+You see a "null" build: in this case, there are no packages to reload, since
-nothing has changed, and no build steps to execute.
-(If something had changed in
+nothing changed, and no build steps to execute.
+(If something changed in
 "foo" or some of its dependencies, resulting in the re-execution of some build
-actions, we would call it an "incremental" build, not a "null" build.)
+actions, you would call it an "incremental" build, not a "null" build.)

 Before you can start a build, you will need a Bazel workspace.
 This is simply a
 directory tree that contains all the source files needed to build your